Telephone Icon 01494 778787

 2. Frameless or slimline aluminium glazing

 Your builder would need to arrange for a steel frame to surround the door area.
-This doesn’t need to be more than 50mm x 50mm in size and in a thin profile.
+This doesn’t need to be more than 60mm x 40mm in size with a thin profile.
+We can then also provide a rebate in our frame to hide the joint or hide any discrepancy in size.

 fitting doors architectural glazing 7